MacdonaldRobinson/godot-3d-multiplayer/README.md

 Instructions:
   - 'ESC' to toggle mouse capture
   - 'ALT' to toggle crouch
-  - AWSD keys for movement
+  - 'F1' to swap between third person and first person views
-  - Space bar to jump / fly
+  - 'AWSD' keys for movement
   - 'E' to interact with item
-  - Left mouse click for primary action of equipped item
+  - 'SPACE BAR' to jump / fly
-  - Right mouse click  for secondary action  of equipped item
+  - 'LEFT MOUSE CLICK' for primary action of equipped item
-  - 'F1' to swap between third person and first person views
+  - 'RIGHT MOUSE CLICK' for secondary action  of equipped item

 Feature:
   - Character selection screen